Microsoft word - p349-368 _conferences abstracts_

 cells (iPS), have demonstrated functional potency and self-renewal capacities, with great potential to be used as

-tools for in vitro differentiation and/or cell therapy for tissue remodeling, regeneration and engineering.
+in vitro differentiation and/or cell therapy for tissue remodeling, regeneration and engineering.
 In fact, adult

 stem cells have been routinely used in medical therapies, as for example, in bone marrow transplantation used to